husudosu/mpv-remote-node/README.md

 This plugin & app currently only a development version, so not available on NPM yet.

 You can find installer scripts for windows and linux.
 Simply download it and run it.
-On windows you should run the automated installer as Administrator.
+On windows you should run the automated installer as administrator.

 ## Manual installation